Nelson-Peralta/Energy-theft-detection/docs/methodology.md

 - The Isolation Forest `contamination` parameter was set using knowledge of the synthetic fraud rate (10%).
 In a real deployment, this would need to be estimated from historical inspection data or tuned via cross-validation.

+These limitations are the starting point for v2 (in progress): realistic confounders, leakage-free evaluation by zone and time, and dbt-duckdb models with tests.